nicolasrouge/tdd-bank-account-kata/README.md

 - Basic account operations: deposit, withdrawal, and account statement generation.
 - TDD, developed Unit Tests before implementation and refactoring.
 - Basic error handling.
-### SOLID Principles followed:
-- Single Responsibility.
+In this exercise I also wanted to play around with SOLID and the Strategy design Pattern.
-- Open/Closed: Enabled.
+  - SOLID Principles.
-- (to be improved) Liskov Substitution & Interface Segregation.
-### Design Patterns added:
+  - Design Patterns added:
-- Factory Pattern: Utilized for creating instances of different transaction types.
+    - Factory Pattern.
-- Strategy Pattern: Applied for handling different types of transactions (DepositTransaction, WithdrawTransaction).
+    - Strategy Pattern: Applied for handling different types of fees.
-- Dependency Injection.

 # In a real world scenario:
+- Mocking or Fake (UnitTests)
 - Tasks / asynchronous
 - Implement persistence
 -  Create RESTful API endpoints